BenjaminVockenberg/home/README.md

 It still needs a functionally navigation but this is in progress.

-It needs to be lecturef.
+It needs to be lectured.

 ## Changes